Weighted cscK metrics on K\"ahler varieties: Introduction

 Typical examples of cscK metrics are K\"ahler--Einstein metrics.
 Motivated by Minimal Model Program and moduli theory, K\"ahler--Einstein metrics have been well studied on smooth and mildly singular K\"ahler varieties \cite{Aubin_1978, Yau_1978, EGZ_2009, Chen_Donaldson_Sun_2015, BBEGZ_2019, BBJ_2021, Li_Tian_Wang_2021, Li_Tian_Wang_2022, Chi_Li_2022} and their families \cite{Koiso_1983, Rong_Zhang_2011, Ruan_Zhang_2011, Spotti_Sun_Yao_2016, Li_Wang_Xu_2019, DGG2023, Pan_Trusiani_2023} etc.

 However, there are very few results regarding cscK metrics in the singular setting.
-We shall focus on the analytic part of the Yau--Tian--Donaldson conjecture on mildly singular varieties, particularly the equivalence between the existence of singular cscK metrics and the coercivity of the Mabuchi functional.
+We shall focus on the analytic part of the Yau--Tian--Donaldson conjecture on mildly singular varieties, particularly the relation between the existence of singular cscK metrics and the coercivity of the Mabuchi functional and explore under the weighted formalism.
 In a recent joint work with Trusiani \cite{Pan_To_Trusiani_2023}, when the Mabuchi functional is coercive, we establish the existence of singular cscK metrics on {\it $\BQ$-Gorenstein smoothable} K\"ahler varieties with log terminal singularities.
 One of the key ingredients is the stability of the coercivity of the Mabuchi functional \cite[Thm.~A]{Pan_To_Trusiani_2023}.
 A similar strategy for establishing openness of coercivity has been applied to the resolution setting by Boucksom--Jonsson--Trusiani \cite{Boucksom_Jonsson_Trusiani_2024} under an appropriate condition on the resolution.

-This article aims to remove the additional smoothable assumption and to investigate existence results in a more general "weighted" setting.
-The weighted framework introduced by Lahdili \cite{Lahdili_2019} contains various notions of canonical K\"ahler metrics.
+This article aims to remove the additional smoothable assumption and to investigate existence results in a more general weighted setting.
+The weighted framework introduced by Lahdili \cite{Lahdili_2019} (see also \cite{Inoue_2022}) includes various notions of canonical K\"ahler metrics, for example, extremal K\"ahler metrics and K\"ahler--Ricci solitons.
+For further results on the existence of weighted cscK metrics, we refer to \cite{Apostolov_Jubert_Lahdili_2023, Lahdili_23, DiNezza_Jubert_Lahdili_2024, DiNezza_Jubert_Lahdili_2024_b, Han_Liu_2024} and the references therein.

+We quickly review the basic setup and notations for the weighted cscK metrics below (see Section~\ref{sec:prelim} for more details).